The Kew Garage where Alice Anderson ran her mechanic shop from in Kew, Melbourne.

 Photo of Alice Anderson at the garage lathe.

-Make a donation pledge
+Make a donation

 Contact Us

-Interested in staying in the loop or making a donation pledge?
+Interested in staying in the loop?

 Fill out some info and we will be in touch shortly.
 We can’t wait to hear from you!